 Cyient Semiconductors Launches India's First GaN Power IC Family Leveraging Navitas Technology

-Cyient Semiconductors Private Limited has launched seven GaN power ICs developed in collaboration with Navitas Semiconductor, marking its first commercial GaN product family for the Indian market.
-The portfolio targets applications up to 650V across AI data centers, telecom, consumer fast charging, and e-mobility, with sampling expected to begin by June 2026.
-The partnership, announced in December 2025, also positions Cyient Semiconductors as a second source for select Navitas GaN devices already in mass production.
+Cyient Semiconductors Private Limited has launched seven GaN power ICs developed using Navitas Semiconductor's technology, marking India's first commercial GaN power IC family.
+The 700V-rated devices in DPAK packages target AI data centers, e-mobility, telecom, and consumer fast charging, with sampling expected to begin by June 2026.
+The launch builds on a strategic collaboration announced in December 2025, with plans to expand the portfolio through local OSAT partnerships and domestic manufacturing over time.

 *this image is generated using AI for illustrative purposes only.

-Cyient Semiconductors Private Limited has announced the launch of seven new gallium nitride (GaN) power devices for the Indian market, developed in collaboration with Navitas Semiconductor.
-The launch marks Cyient Semiconductors' first commercial GaN product family and represents a significant milestone in advancing India's domestic power semiconductor ecosystem.
-The new portfolio is designed to address growing demand for high-efficiency, high-power-density solutions across AI data centers, telecommunications, consumer fast charging, industrial power systems, and e-mobility platforms.
+Cyient Semiconductors Private Limited has announced the launch of seven new gallium nitride (GaN) power devices for the Indian market, developed using Navitas Semiconductor's industry-leading GaN technology.
+The launch marks Cyient Semiconductors' first commercial GaN product family and a major milestone in advancing India's domestic power semiconductor ecosystem.
+The new portfolio targets emerging applications across Edge AI Computing and E-Mobility, and is designed to address growing demand for high-efficiency, high-power-density solutions across AI data centers, telecommunications, consumer fast charging, industrial power systems, and e-mobility platforms.

 Strategic Collaboration with Navitas Semiconductor